 More Money, But Also More Obligations

 Rate-of-return carriers will once again be asked by the FCC to make some tough decisions about their future Universal Service funding.
-As you know, the FCC plans to adopt additional USF reforms during its open meeting on Thursday, Dec.
-12. The new rules will present several options for companies to consider.
+The FCC adopted additional USF reforms during its open meeting on Thursday, Dec.
+12. The new rules present several options for companies to consider.
 Current A-CAM companies will decide whether to accept additional funding with increased buildout obligations.
 And Legacy companies will have an opportunity to accept a second offer of A-CAM support.
-Our November 26 e-Lert gave an overview of a draft of the Report and Order and Order on Reconsideration (R&O) and a Further Notice of Proposed Rulemaking (FNPRM) the Commission will be voting on next week.
+Our December 12 and November 26 e-Lerts provided details of the Report and Order and Order on Reconsideration (R&O) and a Further Notice of Proposed Rulemaking (FNPRM).

-To assist clients in making these important decisions, as well as covering the other major changes to FCC rules this order brings, JSI will hold a free webinar on Tuesday, December 18 at 2 p.m.
-Eastern (1 p.m.
-Central).
-Some of the items that will be covered in this webinar include:
+To assist clients in making these important decisions, as well as covering the other major changes to FCC rules this order brings, JSI recently held a free webinar.
+Some of the items covered in this webinar include:

 - Increased funding for A-CAM carriers in exchange for an increase in the number of locations to which the carrier must deploy 25/3 Mbps;